mort666/otx_ruby/README.md

 ## Copyright

-Copyright (c) 2015-2016 Stephen Kapp.
+Copyright (c) 2015-2022 Stephen Kapp and Reaper Technologies Limited.
 See LICENSE for details.